CyberDefend3r/Py-Docs-Bot/README.md

 # Python Reference Bot
-A reddit.com bot that will return reference links, how-to guides, and video walkthroughs.
+A reddit.com bot that will return reference links for official python docs, online references, and youtube videos.

 The bot will lurk the [/r/learnpython](https://www.reddit.com/r/learnpython/) subreddit and read all comments looking for its keywords.
 When found the bot will reply to the comment with the requested links to documentation all nicely formatted in markdown.

 ## Usage
 **NOTE:**